build-on-aws/content/posts/understanding-log-files-on-your-linux-system/index.md

 ```bash
 $ journalctl -f -u apache
 ```

+## Wrapping it up

 Understanding the importance of log files on your Linux system is crucial for troubleshooting, and ensuring applications remain stable and perform as expected.
 Knowing how to access, view, and manage logs reduces time and complexity for personnel responsible for system operations and application development.
 Reference the documentation for your chosen operating system, or execute `man journalctl` via the command line for more info and options on how to manage system logs.